sam-wee/edb-osp/events/decision-trees.md

 ##### About Our Moderator

 _Junxu is the Chief Product Officer at Endowus.com, Singapore's first and only digital financial advisor where you can invest your CPF, Cash and SRS in one place.
-Before returning to Singapore, Jx held a variety of Product roles at Bytedance (Shanghai), Lyft and Dropbox (San Francisco).
+Before returning to Singapore, he held a variety of Product roles at Bytedance (Shanghai), Lyft and Dropbox (San Francisco).
 Jx grew up in Singapore and went to Penn/Stanford (where he first met Jason back in 2010)._